 Point Of View

-Rejected: From Rut To Reward
+From Rut To Royal

 by Janine Betts

 As these thoughts churned furiously in my head, I slowly passed the fried chicken place, and abruptly turned the opposite way.
-I turned the radio off and the silence engineered a peace that had long eluded me.
+I turned the music off and the silence engineered a peace that had long eluded me.